 Ezra and I had a little trip into Carcassonne yesterday.
 Not to go round any early sales but to indulge in a bit of 'flânerie' or strolling, wandering, contemplating urban surroundings with no great purpose in mind.
-We've pretty much exhausted the Limoux possibilities, seen all the gardens, quirky gates and hand-'bricoled' sheds.
-The train is now only a euro each way, hurrah for SNCF, and long may it last . . . so for two euros each you get a nice afternoon of observation including a cup of chocolate chaud for under a tenner: not bad.
+We've pretty much exhausted the Limoux possibilities, seen all the gardens, quirky gates and hand-bodged sheds.
+The train is now only a euro each way - hurrah for SNCF, and long may it last . . . so, for two euros each you get a nice afternoon of observation including a cup of chocolate chaude for under a tenner: not bad.

 A bric-a-brack box of assorted buildings featuring a quaint turn of the century yellow town house, another taller edifice from the 30s perhaps, a rustic vine covered wall, and like a giant cubist ferry riding a wave of ugly housing from the 80s, this apartment block crushed into the space.

-A garage near the station seemingly completely abandoned, the roof held up with scaffold props, the tins of paint and tools rusting.
-As the newest car in there was a renault 5 it must have been like this for at least fifteen years — why we wondered.
+A garage near the station, seemingly completely abandoned, the roof held up with scaffold props, the tins of paint and tools rusting.
+As the newest car in there was a Renault 5.
+It must have been like this for at least fifteen years.

 A stained glass window in a once splendiferous tomb in the Carcassonne cemetery.